-How to Teach Reading to English Language Learners in Mexico:
+How to Teach Reading to English Language Learners:

-How I went from knowing nothing about phonics to a “code-cracking” expert, and helped my kids do the same!
+How I went from knowing nothing about phonics to a “code-cracking” expert, and how I helped my kids do the same!

-A Guest-Post By Pre-K/Kindergarten Teacher, Ariana Curcó in Monterrey, Mexico
+A Guest-Post By Ariana Curcó, a Pre-K/Kindergarten Teacher in Monterrey, Mexico

 If you’re anything like me and/or if you’re here, reading this, it’s because you’re doing everything you can to be a better teacher, to acquire new tools to do a better job, to find new and interesting resources that will make your teacher-life easier, and to be the best version of yourself for them—your kids.
 My name is Ariana Curcó; I have been using the Secret Stories for 8 years with both pre-k and kindergarten English Language Learners in Mexico, and this is my story.